 Independence Day WOD

-Independence Day WOD will be at 9AM and 10AM.
-Reminder that 9AM and 10AM will be our only sessions of the day.
+Independence Day WOD will be at 9AM.
+Reminder that 9AM will be our only session of the day.
 I will see all of you there to share in honoring our Founding Fathers and also those heroes and their families for all they have sacrificed to protect our freedom.

 CFF Independence Day Hero WOD: